Jacqueline Williamson graduated with a BBA in Personnel Admin., an MPA in HR Management and an MS in Education.

-To reinforce means “to strengthen”.
+To reinforce means “to strengthen.”
 In education, we use reinforcement techniques to provide students with feedback on the acceptability of their performance and thus, to strengthen desirable performance and minimize or eliminate undesirable performance.
-The specific techniques used to reinforce behavior or learning may vary with relation to what the instructor finds most effective.
+The specific techniques used to reinforce behavior or learning may vary in relation to what the instructor finds most effective.
 Be aware of the effects each technique can have on adult learners.

 A positive reinforcer is any action by the teacher that encourages the student to behave in the desired way.
-Reduced to its most basic form, positive reinforcement (reward) theory states that when a student performs some act, such as giving a correct answer to a teacher’s question, and he/she is rewarded for it by the teacher, he/she is more likely to repeat the act in the future.
+Reduced to its most basic form, positive reinforcement (reward) theory states that when a student performs some act, such as giving a correct answer to a teacher’s question, and they are rewarded for it by the teacher, they are more likely to repeat the act in the future.

 Rewards may take the form of special privileges or personal approval.
 Often, the rewards for learning will come from the reinforcement provided by the learning outcomes.

 I will use a real-life example to validate the use of positive reinforcements.
 In the Administering Medication Class, the focus was on vocabulary building.
 Medical terminology can be difficult for students to learn if they are not familiar with it.
 By creating a game out of learning the vocabulary words and rewarding the student with “bonus points,” the students were exposed to an enjoyable learning experience.
 The students were able to increase a lower grade when these “bonus points” were applied.
 The results were two-fold.
 Not only did the students gain knowledge but they were also receiving compensation (improved scores on exams.)

 Research demonstrates that if learning is to take place, the following four guidelines must be followed:

 - The subject matter must be presented to the student at their own level.

 - The subject matter must be presented in a logical sequence.